tekmaven/ccnet-hipchat-plugin/README.md

 	room-id="integer room id or string room name" from="who the message is from, usually Robot Llama" auth-token="your auth token"
+	message="optional message.  if null/empty, it will output build complete" hide-result="true or false"
 />

 ```

+Setting hide-result to true will hide the build result from the message, as well as change the message color to yellow.
+This is useful for announcing in-build events, such as build started.